 What usually happens – and is perfectly fine – is that the project manager will write an outline or even the charter itself, and ask the sponsor to review it.
 Remember, a project charter is a contract, and you need both sides to sign off on it before you get started.

-Project charter templates
+monday.com project charter templates

 Luckily, you’re not the first to create a project charter.
 While every organization is different and every project has its own unique needs, there are still plenty of free project charter templates out there on the web and on project management software you can learn and build from.

 It’s important to know that not all sample project charter templates will be called project or program charter templates.

 For example, you can get started with Project Milestone Template and customize it according to your projects.

 You can also use the Project Approvals and Requests Template for information gathering.